 How can SaaS organizations support a partner account manager?

-Good partner account managers are hard to find, so for their success and retention an organization needs to provide a work environment that will make them want to work for your company rather than the competition.
+Good partner account managers are hard to find, so for their success and retention, your company needs to provide a work environment that will make them want to work for you, rather than the competition.
 Of course, this starts with offering a competitive salary and benefits.
-According to Glassdoor, the base pay for a partner account manager in the U.S. in 2024 ranges from between a base pay of $65,000 and $114,000 per year, plus benefits.
+According to Glassdoor, the base pay for a partner account manager in the US in 2025 ranges from $79,000 to $121,000 per year, plus benefits.

-Certain tools can make their job easier, which can help them stay efficient and happy.
-For example, PartnerStack makes it easy for them to identify the right partner for each channel, recruit those partners, and manage the partnerships all in one place.
+Certain tools can make a partner account manager’s job easier, which can help them stay efficient and happy.
+For example, PartnerStack makes it easy for them to identify the right partner for each channel, recruit those partners and manage the partnerships all in one place.

 SaaS leaders should make sure their partner account manager has the training they need to succeed — not just during onboarding, but as products and relationships change, too.
-This includes reports and data on how the channel is performing.
-It also includes all the information they need about a new product so that they can use that knowledge to recruit new partners and retain current ones.
+This includes giving them access to reports and data on how the channel is performing.
+It also means making sure they have all the information they need about new features and products, so that they can use that knowledge to recruit new partners and retain current ones.